 Maths in the Wild

-Maths in the Wild consists of five workshops designed for primary and secondary school students.
+Maths in the Wild consists of workshops designed for primary and secondary school students.
 Participants engage in interactive experiments and mathematical calculations, allowing them to experience firsthand how maths and science, mainly neuroscience, are applied in exploring and understanding our surroundings.

 Workshops